The Blair Children's Chorus Tradition

 Costs of Participation

-For each semester 2018-19, the tuition for 15 weeks of instruction for Training Choir, Boychoir, Young Men's Chorus, Blair Choristers and Concert Choir will be $380.
-If your student participates in Chorale, it is an additional charge of $55 per semester.
+For each semester 2020-21, the tuition for 15 weeks of instruction for Training Choir and Young Singers of Blair will be $260; Boychoir and Blair Choristers will be $340; Young Men's Chorus and Concert Choir will be $415.
+If your student participates in Chorale, it is an additional charge of $63 per semester.
 In addition, families with two students enrolled will receive a 25-percent discount for the second child enrolled.
 For more information, please download our precollege brochure.

-Limited scholarship funds (based on need and ability) are available for qualified candidates who submit a completed scholarship form by the deadline of August 27.
-We are not able to award scholarships for Training Choir students.
+Limited scholarship funds (based on need and ability) are available for qualified candidates who submit a completed scholarship form by the fall deadline.
+We are not able to award scholarships for Training Choir or Young Singers of Blair students.

-Students in Concert Choir, Choristers, Boychoir and Young Men’s Chorus participate in a mandatory fall camp each year at Hillmont Camp in White Bluff, TN. $130.00 covers the cost of all meals, lodging for two nights, tuition and materials.
+Students in Concert Choir, Choristers, Boychoir and Young Men’s Chorus participate annually in a mandatory fall camp each year.
+The boys will have their camp at Camp Widjiwagan in Antioch, TN.
+The girls will have their camp at Camp Marymount in Fairview, TN. $160.00 covers the cost of all meals, lodging for two nights, tuition and materials.

-Boys (treble) and Girls, must be members of another BCC ensemble
+Boys and Girls, must be members of another BCC ensemble

 Rehearsals: 4:45-6:15 p.m.
 Wednesdays, Choral Rehearsal Hall

-Chorale provides an opportunity for our advanced students to sing in a treble ensemble that is not restricted by age or gender, but by a higher standard for musicianship, repertoire and performance.
+Mary Biddlecombe, conductor.
+Chorale provides an opportunity for our advanced students to sing in a mixed SATB ensemble that is not restricted by age or gender, but by a higher standard for musicianship, repertoire and performance.
 Students will rehearse for this choir in addition to their primary choir, and must have completed at least one semester in that ensemble to be eligible.

 Girls in grades 8-12